MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/BingAdsApp.md

 [campaigns](#campaigns)|[CampaignSelector](./CampaignSelector.md)|Returns a selector of all campaigns in this account.
 [keywords](#keywords)|[KeywordSelector](./KeywordSelector.md)|Returns a selector of all keywords in this account.
 [negativeKeywordLists](#negativekeywordlists)|[NegativeKeywordListSelector](./NegativeKeywordListSelector.md)|Returns a selector of all negative keyword lists in this account.
-[newNegativeKeywordListBuilder](#newnegativekeywordlistbuilder)|[NegativeKeywordListBuilder](./NegativeKeywordListBuilder.md)|Returns a new negative keyword list builder for this account.
+[newNegativeKeywordListBuilder](#newnegativekeywordlistbuilder)|[NegativeKeywordListBuilder](./NegativeKeywordListBuilder.md)|Returns a builder that you use to add a negative keyword list to this account.

 <!--
 [ads](#ads)|[AdSelector](./AdSelector)|Returns a selector of all ads in this account.<br />